Uliodon

-Uliodon is a genus of spiders endemic to New Zealand and possibly Australia.
+Uliodon is a genus of spiders endemic to New Zealand.
 They are commonly referred to as vagrant spiders.
 Vagrant spiders vary in colour from dark brown to almost black, they typically have a body length of 20mm and a 50mm leg span.
 When alive, the interior of the male's pedipalp are brightly coloured (usually orange).

 They are nocturnal hunters, feeding on ground-dwelling invertebrates.
 During the day they are found under logs and rocks.
 They can be found in a variety of habitats: native forest and plantations, or more open habitat, but also scree slopes and occasionally in houses.

 Reproduction

 After mating, the female prepares a chamber lined with silk beneath a log or stone on the forest floor, or inside a rotten log, where they construct a rather large and round egg sac that they guard until the young hatch and disperse.
 The genus is apparently widespread throughout the country.